The 8 Singing Voice Types: Find Out Yours Here!

 And that brings us to bridge location.

-Bridge Location and Voice Type
+Bridge Location and Singing Voice Types

 Now that you’ve got an idea of how vocal weight and tessitura affect the voice, let’s talk about something we all have in common.